Amourspirit/python-kwargshelper/docs/source/usage/Decorator/AcceptedTypes.rst

 .. code-block:: python

     >>> f = Foo(1, None)
-    TypeError: Arg 'stop' is expected to be of '<class 'int'> | <class 'float'>' but got 'NoneType' AcceptedTypes decorator error.
+    TypeError: Arg 'stop' in 2nd position is expected to be of 'int' or 'float' but got 'NoneType'.
+    AcceptedTypes decorator error.

 Static Class Method